Typical Paranormal Experiences

 Touch encounters.
 The physical but unseen presence of another is felt in various ways, from light brushes on the arm to hot breath on the neck.
 More aggressive encounters, pin pricks, a shoulder tap or having a foot grabbed, also are reported.

 Rearranged objects.
-Items such as keys and glasses are moved from one spot to another.
+Items such as keys and glasses are moved from one spot to another, or disappear altogether.

 Audible animals.
 Hoof beats, barking, meowing and other animal noises are heard when no animals are known to be around.